 User Reference — Starting and Stopping EC2 Instances

-You will be working with EC2 instances as part of the End-to-End Solution you’re about to build.
+You will be working with EC2 instances as part of the AWS Marketplace Fusion Solution you’re about to build.
 When you start working with EC2 Instances, you can refer back here for instructions on how to start and stop them.

 Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/